 Hogsmeade and Diagon Alley are each in separate parks.
 If you have a pass that allows you admission to both parks, you can travel between them using the Hogwarts Express.
 This is more than simply a means of transport.
 The Hogwarts Express is a ride/experience unto itself.
 Even cooler – the ride changes depending on the direction you are heading.
 If you are going from Hogsmeade to Diagon Alley, you get one experience.
 You get a different one if you reverse that trip.
 Each cabin on the train has “windows” that are really screens, showing scenes move by as the train chugs along.
 Keep your eyes open and you will see a number of notable sights, including Malfoy Manner (and a surprise visit from He Who Must Not Be Named).

 In the Harry Potter universe, Diagon Alley is supposed to be hidden away in London, so as you exit the train station at King’s Cross, you will be back in the Muggle world and you will need to make your way to Diagon Alley.
 Outside of the train station you will find the Knight Bus with its funny conductor.
-You can tak to the conductor and take pictures with him and his shrunken head co-pilot.
+You can talk to the conductor and take pictures with him and his shrunken head co-pilot.
 You can also visit 12 Grimmauld Place and see the Black family house elf, Kreacher, as he peeks out from behind a window every few minutes.

 Entering Diagon Alley is even more overwhelming than coming into Hogsmeade.
 First off, since it was later in the day, there were far more people in this area of the park than when we had arrived earlier that morning.
-Second, directly in front of you as you make your way into Diagon Alley is the imposing sight of Gringotts Bank, complete with a giant fire-breathing dragon on top (this dragon spew flames every so often, and the entire park stop and looks up when you hear the rumble that signals that a burst is about to happen).
+Second, directly in front of you as you make your way into Diagon Alley is the imposing sight of Gringotts Bank, complete with a giant fire-breathing dragon on top (this dragon spews flames every so often, and the entire park stops and looks up when you hear the rumble that signals that a burst is about to happen).

 As impressive as the shops in Hogsmeade are, the ones in Diagon Alley are even better.
 This is not really because of the merchandise they carry, although that is cool as well, but rather how expertly they recreate iconic locations from the stories.
 In Diagon Alley you will find the Weasley brother’s joke shop as well as Florence Fontescue’s Ice Cream Parlor, Flourish & Blotts, Madam Malkin’s Robes for All Occasions, Quality Quidditch Supplies, another location for Ollivander’s Wands, and more.
 Once again, it is really like walking through the stories.